Finance and property disputes on divorce or dissolution | Winston Solicitors Skip to main content

 What are your options for divorce or dissolution?

 You may wish to proceed with the approach of instructing us as solicitors to act firmly on your behalf to help you achieve the best possible settlement based upon your individual circumstances.
 We can provide you with advice and assistance from the beginning to the end of the process or you may wish for us to assist you through part of the process and deal with part of it yourself.
-Alternatively, you may wish to consider other options such as trying to resolve matters through alternative dispute resolution such as mediation, arbitration or the private dispute resolution process.
+Alternatively, you may wish to consider other options such as trying to resolve matters through non-court dispute resolution such as mediation, arbitration or the private dispute resolution process.
 In accordance with the Family Procedure Rules 2010, before you can issue a Court application you must first of all attend a mediation Information and Assessment Meeting (MIAMS) (unless specific exemptions apply on which we can advise you).

 The Court process for dealing with financial issues pursuant to a divorce or dissolution